PROGRAM

 Transformative Ecosystems in Practice

-June 5-6, 2025 - Kamene Cultural Center & Research Space and NCAI, Nairobi
+Kamene Cultural Center & Research Space and NCAI, Nairobi, Kenya

-This program takes the shape of an experimental research forum, organized around several interrelated themes: Practices of Freedom and Refusal; The Earth as a Wayfinder; Exploring the Sonic Archive, and Restitution as a Practice of Care.
-This program also highlights the concept of reparative futures and (im)material culture in relation to artistic and design strategies, methodologies and practices.
-The multidisciplinary approach foregrounds the importance of artistic and design practices in relation to reimagining restitution — and aims to stretch the notion of what restitution is or can be (beyond the objects).
+This program took the shape of an experimental research forum, organized around several interrelated themes: Practices of Freedom and Refusal; The Earth as a Wayfinder; Exploring the Sonic Archive, and Restitution as a Practice of Care.
+This program also highlighted the concept of reparative futures and (im)material culture in relation to artistic and design strategies, methodologies and practices.
+The multidisciplinary approach foregrounded the importance of artistic and design practices in relation to reimagining restitution — and aims to stretch the notion of what restitution is or can be (beyond the objects).

 Read more...

-With this collaboration and program, we extend Sustaining the Otherwise to the Caribbean.
-With the topic of ‘carnival and the carnivalesque’ as a point of entry for critical engagement, we explored the importance of mask making in relation to artistic practices within the region, and in relation to West Africa.
+This collaboration and program brought Sustaining the Otherwise to the Caribbean region, where the topic of ‘carnival and the carnivalesque’ was used as a point of entry for critical engagement.
+We explored the importance of mask making in relation to artistic practices within the region, and in relation to West Africa.
 This was an opportunity to engage with the notion of ‘a carnival space’, touching upon topics of ritual/memory, history/memory in terms of thinking about carnival as a conjuring of history and memory, highlighting the links between these topics/practices within a Caribbean context and as understood in relation to Africa.

 Read more...